exp(x)Let's see an example:

 end

-and result are local variablesglobal G; G=9.8;
+t, g and result are local variablesglobal G; G=9.8;

 function result = distance(t)